gmulhearn/dapp-stack-template/README.md

 # Work Flow Guide
 ## Smart Contract Development

+*The following assumes you are operating within the `hardhat` directory*

-The root of the project follows a standard hardhat file structure:
+The directory follows a standard hardhat file structure:
 * `contracts`: Your Solidity smart contracts
 * `scripts`: Scripts to run against your smart contracts or to deploy your smart contracts
-* `typechain`: The generated types for your smart contracts
 * `test`: Chai testing suite
 * `hardhat.config.ts`: Hardhat configuration file - can add new networks in here
+* `../artifacts`: A directory containing artifacts of your compiled and deployed contracts, including `typechain`.

 ### Contracts
 First create your smart contracts within the `contracts` directory.
 An example `Greeter.sol` is provided.
-You can compile all contracts within `contracts` by running `hh compile` from the root.
-This will generate the typechain typing.
+You can compile all contracts within `contracts` by running `hh compile`.
+This will generate the typechain typing within `../artifacts/typechain`.

 ### Local Deployment
 Hardhat allows you to run a localhost EVM chain which you can deploy your contracts to for testing.
 To run the EVM chain, execute `hh node` in a seperate terminal.